irasan/babagifts/README.md

 ## Testing
 ### Testing Using Validators
 Upon completion of the writing process, developer used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), [W3C MarkUp Validation Service](https://validator.w3.org/), and [PEP8 online](http://pep8online.com/) to check the validity of the code.
 Code passed the tests with some errors that cannot be fixed.
 For example, too long lines that cannot be shortened or split in two.
+Some other errors, like unused imports in files automatically created by Django, were also left untouched.

 Website was also tested using [Lighhouse](https://developers.google.com/web/tools/lighthouse).
 The following reports were generated on home and products pages:
 ![lighthouse-report](static/images/lighthouse1.png)